Razat94/learnSEO/README.md

 I really enjoyed [Mozs Beginner's Guide to SEO](https://moz.com/beginners-guide-to-seo), [Mozs SEO Learning Center](https://moz.com/learn/seo/on-site)
 & [Googles SEO Starter Guide](https://support.google.com/webmasters/answer/7451184?hl=en).
-All credit for this "guide" goes to them, because this "guide" could not have been written without it.
+All credit for this guide goes to them, because this guide could not have been written without it.
 I can't recommend strongly enough to read through them.

 Please note that this guide does not gurantee that your website will rank #1 on your searches.